zuozhenggh/learning-library/developer-library/goldengate/golden-gate-for-big-data-workshop/GGBDWorkshop_GG4BD_310.md

 ![](images/300/Lab3Menu.png)

-The following Lab Menu will be displayed, select R to reset the lab environment, then select 3 (this step may take a couple of minutes, or longer if you have allocated less than 8GB to the VM).
+The following Lab Menu will be displayed, select R to reset the lab environment, then select 3.

 Review the overview notes on the following screen, then select Q to quit.
 These online notes have been provided so you can cut/paste file names to another session, to avoid typos.

 is already done in the env script for this workshop)